UCLA School of Nursing Program Review

 The University of California, Los Angeles (UCLA) School of Nursing is ranked as one of the Top Nursing Schools in the country by the U.S. News and World Report.
 The school has four programs available.
-The Bachelor of Science in Nursing, which is a pre-licensure program for undergraduate students, a Master’s Entry Clinical Nurse for students having a baccalaureate degree in a non-nursing discipline, an Advanced Practice for nurses with a baccalaureate degree in nursing, and Ph.D. for people who are pursuing a research trajectory.
+The Bachelor of Science in Nursing, a pre-licensure program for undergraduate students, a Master’s Entry Clinical Nurse for students having a baccalaureate degree in a non-nursing discipline, an Advanced Practice for nurses with a baccalaureate degree in nursing, and Ph.D. for those pursuing a research trajectory.

 Bachelor of Science in Nursing (BSN)

-The BSN curriculum has been developed based on the principles of primary, secondary, and tertiary prevention, which starts from a population based approach to a unit-based perspective and individual-level of care.
-Students who completed the program will be equipped with dealing and meeting the demands of the high acuity patient populations and technologically advanced environments.
+The BSN curriculum has been developed based on the principles of primary, secondary, and tertiary prevention, which starts from a population-based approach to a unit-based perspective and individual-level of care.
+Students who complete the program will be equipped to deal with and meet the demands of high acuity patient populations and technologically advanced environments.
 They will also become eligible for the National Council Licensing Examination (NCLEX) to earn a license as a Registered Nurse and work in various healthcare facilities.

-Students who completed the Bachelor of Science in Nursing degree will also acquire a solid educational foundation in the master’s program which prepares them for clinical practice and advances practice roles as nurse practitioners, administrators, and clinical nurse specialists in primary and acute care.
+Students who completed the Bachelor of Science in Nursing degree will acquire a solid educational foundation in the Master’s program which prepares them for clinical practice and advances practice roles as nurse practitioners, administrators, and clinical nurse specialists in primary and acute care.

 Transfer applicants must complete the IGETC requirements or the general education requirements of the school previously enrolled as well as the prerequisite courses.
-Applicants having a military training and experience are eligible to apply as long as they satisfy the university admission requirements.
+Applicants having amilitary training and experience are eligible to apply as long as they satisfy the university admission requirements.
 Once they gain access, they will be allowed for credit through challenge examination.
-Moreover, Licensed Vocational Nurses who are interested in the UCLA 45-unit option must request and apply at the School of Nursing.
+Furthermore, Licensed Vocational Nurses interested in the UCLA 45-unit option must request and apply at the School of Nursing.

 Tuition and Financial Aid Programs

-UCLA students have to pay the tuition before the start of each term.
-Tuition is subject to change and is often assessed by the Regents of the University of California.
-Individuals who demonstrate a financial need can apply for funding and complete the Free Application for Federal Student Aid (FAFSA).
-The university’s Financial Aid office awards Perkins Loans, Pell Grants, Direct Subsidized Loan, Direct Parent Plus Loan, Private Loan, and many others.
+UCLA students must pay the tuition before the start of each term.
+Tuition is subject to change and often assessed by the Regents of the University of California.
+Individuals who demonstrate financial need can apply for funding and complete the Free Application for Federal Student Aid (FAFSA).
+The university’s Financial Aid office awards Perkins Loans, Pell Grants, Direct Subsidized Loan, Direct Parent Plus Loan, private loans, and many others.

 MSN – Masters Entry Clinical Nurse (MECN)

 Students in the MSN program will be prepared to practice nursing in a hospital setting.
-They can be qualified for the Clinical Nurse Leader certification exam provided by the American Association of Colleges of Nursing and can also apply for a Public Health Nursing Certificate from the California State Board of Registered Nursing.
+They canqualified for the Clinical Nurse Leader certification exam provided by the American Association of Colleges of Nursing and can also apply for a Public Health Nursing Certificate from the California State Board of Registered Nursing.

-The applicants of the Master of Science in Nursing, as well as the Master’s Entry Clinical Nurse, must provide evidence of their graduation from an approved college or university which satisfies the requirements of UCLA Graduate Division and School of Nursing.
-This also applies to international students wanting to study a graduate program in the University of California Los Angeles.
-The school also evaluates if the student has already completed the prerequisite courses like Microbiology, Psychology, Chemistry, Human Anatomy and Physiology, and many others.
-They will also require a scholarship record satisfactory to UCLA, personal and academic letters of recommendation, and ability to speak and write English.
+The applicants of the Master of Science in Nursing, as well as the Master’s Entry Clinical Nurse, must provide evidence of graduation from an approved college or university that satisfies the requirements of UCLA Graduate Division and School of Nursing.
+This applies to international students wanting to study a graduate program in the University of California Los Angeles.
+The school valuates if the student has already completed prerequisite courses like Microbiology, Psychology, Chemistry, Human Anatomy and Physiology, and many others.
+They will require a scholarship record satisfactory to UCLA, personal and academic letters of recommendation, and the ability to speak and write English.

 Applicants with military experience and those who are Licensed Vocational Nurses are welcome to apply for the program.
 However, their credentials will be evaluated by the Associate Dean for Academic and Student Affairs.

-Student of UCLA School of Nursing pays certain fees as part of the enrollment and registration process.
+Students of UCLA School of Nursing pay certain fees as part of the enrollment and registration process.
 Aside from these charges, non-resident of California are charged tuition.
-They will also be required to pay for a criminal background investigation, uniforms, and Internet-based assessment tests.
+They will be required to pay for a criminal background investigation, uniforms, and Internet-based assessment tests.
 Other expenses of the program include books, housing, health clearance examination, equipment for clinical, health insurance, immunizations and titers, and transportation.

 Master of Science in Nursing – Advanced Practice

 Advanced Practice Registered Nurses like nurse practitioners, hospitalists, nurse midwives, and clinical nurse specialists have important roles to play in the healthcare field.
 At the UCLA School of Nursing, graduates can advance their education and become an expert in their chosen fields.
-The university offers a two-year degree of graduate study which leads to a Master of Science in Nursing (MSN).
+The university offers a two-year degree of graduate study leading to a Master of Science in Nursing (MSN).
 This program is designed to prepare baccalaureate degree holders in nursing to advance their professional practice.
-UCLA offers four advanced practice specialties, and these are Adult/Gerontology Primary Care, Adult/Gerontology Acute Care Population, Family Population, and Pediatric Population.
+UCLA offers four advanced practice specialties: Adult/Gerontology Primary Care, Adult/Gerontology Acute Care Population, Family Population, and Pediatric Population.

-Interested individuals who like to apply for a Master of Science in Nursing degree have to meet the university’s requirements to be considered for admission.
+Interested individuals who would like to apply for a Master of Science in Nursing degree must meet the university’s requirements to be considered for admission.
 They have to be a graduate of a Bachelor of Science in Nursing from an approved college or university and must possess a current and unencumbered license as a Registered Nurse.

-The applicants for the MSN degree must also complete the prerequisite courses before applying.
-These courses include an upper or lower division statistics course, an upper division nursing research, physical assessment and human physiology.
-The UCLA School of Nursing requires every student to present three personal recommendations forms from relevant professional and academic sources, as well as a scholarship record which is satisfactory to the Graduate Division.
+The applicants for the MSN degree must complete prerequisite courses before applying including an upper or lower division statistics course, an upper division nursing research, physical assessment and human physiology.
+The UCLA School of Nursing requires every student to present three personal recommendations forms from relevant professional and academic sources, as well as a scholarship record satisfactory to the Graduate Division.
 Applicants coming from countries where English is not a primary language must undergo a TOEFL exam with a minimum score of 560.
 If they are not licensed as Registered Nurses in the United States, they have to pass the English and Nursing sections of the CGFNS examination or the Commission on Graduates of Foreign Nursing Schools.

 Doctor of Philosophy

-The Ph.D. program of UCLA School of Nursing is offered to students who graduated from an accredited nursing degree program and who also fulfill the admission needs of the university.
-This is also given to applicants who demonstrate a promise for doctoral level research and publication, particularly whose area of research is in line with the research expertise of the school’s faculty.
+The Ph.D. program of UCLA School of Nursing is offered to students who have graduated from an accredited nursing degree program who fulfill the admission needs of the university.
+This is given to applicants who demonstrate promise doctoral level research and publication, particularly to those whose area of research is in line with the research expertise of the school’s faculty.

-Applicants to the Ph.D. degree program must have a master’s degree in nursing, a baccalaureate degree in nursing, or a master’s degree in a non-nursing field.
-These degrees must be obtained from an accredited institution that satisfies the School of Nursing and Graduate Division.
-They also have to present a valid license as a Registered Nurse, a scholarship record with a GPA of 3.5, three letters of recommendations, a curriculum vitae and completed prerequisite courses.
-Aspiring Ph.D. degree holders must also provide an example of a scholarly nursing paper and a statement of educational objectives, career goals, and specific focus of research.
+Applicants to the Ph.D. degree program must have a Master’s degree in Nursing, a Baccalaureate in Nursing, or a Master’s degree in a non-nursing field.
+These degrees must be obtained from an accredited institution that satisfies the requirements of the School of Nursing and Graduate Division.
+They must present a valid license as a Registered Nurse, a scholarship record with a GPA of 3.5, three letters of recommendations, a curriculum vitae and completed prerequisite courses.
+Aspiring Ph.D. degree holders must also provide an example of a scholarly nursing paper and a statement of educational objectives, career goals, and a specific focus of research.